UnacceptableBehaviour/js_canvas/test_pages/u11_cuttlefish/README.md

 ![lots-blobs](https://github.com/UnacceptableBehaviour/js_canvas/blob/master/test_pages/u11_cuttlefish/images/2022.04.15-18.26.14.png)

-Apparently cuttlefish have 3 layers of **chromatophores**, yellow closest to the surface then red then brown [@ 20sec to 1m20](https://www.youtube.com/watch?v=zf0bEJoEfQ8).
+Apparently cuttlefish have 3 layers of **CHROMATOPHORES**, yellow closest to the surface then red then brown [@ 20sec to 1m20](https://www.youtube.com/watch?v=zf0bEJoEfQ8).

-Then the **iridophores** (red, green, blue and pink) are the cells that are made up of stacks of thin protein plates that function as multilayer reflectors, At the bottom full spectrum reflection - **leucophores** contain spherical protein assemblages that scatter light equally well throughout the visible, IR and UV parts of the spectrum. (see D below)
+Then the **IRIDOPHORES** (red, green, blue and pink) are the cells that are made up of stacks of thin protein plates that function as multilayer reflectors.

+At the bottom full spectrum reflection - **LEUCOPHORES** contain spherical protein assemblages that scatter light equally well throughout the visible, IR and UV parts of the spectrum. (see D below)

 ![cuttlefish chomato/irido/leuco phores stack image](https://github.com/UnacceptableBehaviour/js_canvas/blob/master/test_pages/u11_cuttlefish/images/graphic_j_nanoph-2021-0102_fig_001.jpg)